Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 - *Hidden Size ($D$)*: 768.
 - *MLP Expansion*: 4x (Intermediate Dim = 3072).
 - *Heads*: 12.
-- *Input Tokens*: 64 patches per image.
-With 3 cameras, this results in $64 times 3 = 192$ visual tokens interacting in the VLM.
+  - *Input Tokens*: 1024 patches per image.
+The Vision Encoder treats each $32 times 32$ patch (for a $512 times 512$ image) as a token.

 *2. VLM Backbone (Vision-Language Model)*
 The VLM fuses the visual embeddings with the text instructions.